Skip to content

 • Root Password: admin123

-• Image: The deployment pulls a corporate MariaDB image from docker-srv.hostkey.com/docker-anonymous/bitnami/mariadb:latest.
+• Image: The database runs in a Docker container using the image docker-srv.hostkey.com/docker-anonymous/bitnami/mariadb:latest.

 Docker Containers and Their Deployment